 Visa offers price protection on eligible items in the United States, providing you see a printed advertisement for less than your purchase price within 60 days.
 Coverage is limited up to $1,000 per year total, and up to $250 for each individual item.

 7. Return Protection

 Not too long ago, I purchased a shirt at Forever 21 and later decided that it didn’t look as good at home as it did in the dressing room.
 I brought it back to the store the next day with the receipt and the tags still attached; however, because it had rhinestones, it was considered “special occasion wear” and the store would not allow me to return it.
 If I had known about the return protection perk, I could have been reimbursed through my credit card.

-American Express cards offer a flexible return policy if a merchant won’t take your return within 90 days of the purchase.
-Coverage extends $300 per eligible item (not including shipping and handling) and up to $1,000 each year.
+Certain credit cards offer a flexible return policy if a merchant won’t take your return within 90 days of the purchase.
+Coverage often extends $300 per eligible item (not including shipping and handling) and up to $1,000 each year.
 Just keep the store receipt and contact a customer service rep to fill out the necessary paperwork.

 8. Dispute Resolution and Fraud Protection

 I had a nightmare of an experience with U-Haul when I moved this year.
 First, I was overcharged by $100 for a pickup truck I rented for only three hours.
 After going back and forth with their customer service for a week, I finally contacted my Visa credit card provider and asked them to dispute the charge with the merchant (i.e. credit card chargeback).
 After just one phone call, the issue was resolved within a week, and I was refunded the full amount of the overcharge.